 5. Promotions Timing

-Webinar’s time and date influence the attendance.
+Webinar’s time and date influence attendance.
 The date announcement is another factor in the registration rate.

-You must plan the announcement of your webinars before launching, whether it’s through social media, emails, and other teasers.
-You can increase the number of attendees by making a short promotional video and upload it on social media sites, Reddit, or YouTube accounts.
+It would help if you planned the announcement of your webinars before launching, whether it’s through social media integrations, emails, and other teasers.
+You can increase the number of webinar participants by making a short promotional video and upload it on social media platforms, Reddit, or Facebook & YouTube Live accounts.

-Here are some considerations or questions you must ask yourself when choosing a webinar software.
+Here are some considerations or questions you must ask yourself when choosing webinar software.

 Ease-of-use is a good way to gauge which is best for you, considering it just means it’s easy to use.
 Obviously, your webinars’ success will rely a lot on how well you or your staff can use the software you chose.

-It largely hinges whether you want the easiest software to operate or if you’re willing to learn to use the harder software with more features.
-It’s also a question of whether you’re actually just a one-person business or a multi-staffed company.
+It largely hinges on whether you want the easiest software to operate or if you’re willing to learn to use the harder software with more features.
+It’s also a question of whether you’re actually just a one-person business or a larger company.

 So another way to cut down on your list of software to use is to consider how much you are willing to spend.
 You need to decide this early on, and you need to stick to it.
 With so many options, it’s easy to be tempted to spend more than you intend, so make sure your budget is set before even looking for software.

-Also, you need to keep in mind that on many platforms’ is a subscription, meaning a regular, usually monthly, fee.
-So ask yourself; will you be hosting enough webinars for this to be a worthy investment?
+Also, it would be best if you kept in mind that on many platforms’ is a subscription, meaning a regular, usually monthly, fee.
+So ask yourself; will you be hosting enough virtual events for this to be a worthy investment?
 Sure, you probably don’t plan to host them every month.
 However, an ongoing subscription may still be worth it if it means regular updates, too, so you’re sure you won’t eventually have outdated software.

 Finally, consider that you may need to pull other people off projects or duties to train on it.
-You may need to hire new people specifically for the new platform.
+You may need to hire a new person specifically for the new platform.

 Just about any software that offers a subscription also offers a free trial.
 If you’re thinking of using one that doesn’t offer you this, then you should keep looking.
-You’ll most likely find a software that gives you the features you want with the added benefit of a free trial first.
-Free trials are great ways to get a feel for features without immediately committing to software.
+You’ll most likely find software that gives you the marketing features you want with the added benefit of a free trial first.
+Free trials are great ways to get a feel for a feature without immediately committing to software.

 It’s unnecessary to produce live content, as only 16% of B2B consumers watch their live webinars.
 If the live aspect makes you nervous, this is a clear indication that you can put it off for a while.
 Be sure to get comfortable with recording yourself and review your feedback before trying to go live.

 Even if you’re not nervous about live presentations, you shouldn’t even think of considering any webinar software that doesn’t allow you to record.
-People around the globe could be interested in your webinar, and they have a lot of reasons to not be able to watch it when you’re hosting.
+Any person around the globe could be interested in your event, and they have a lot of reasons not to be able to watch it when you’re hosting.

 Recording and letting people play your webinar to watch later is terrific.
 Still, you may also enjoy the possibility of editing your presentations.
 Obviously, this means taking the time to learn another feature.

 Even so, the benefits are noticeable.
-If you’re new and anxious, knowing you can edit may prove to be a reassuring safety net.
+Knowing you can edit may prove to be a reassuring safety net if you’re new and anxious.
 Even if you’re confident, it’s not impossible to have problems.

 So think about whether you need it or not.

-Many people don’t really think about how they plan to present until they have committed to a platform.
+Many people don’t really think about presenting until they have committed to a platform.
 It’s only after that they realize how much they may have restricted their options.

 Consider software that will make it easy to present on your own and have the ability to co-present using split-screen: something that will allow several guest hosts.

-There are many ways to trace your webinars’ success and obtain other valuable information from each presentation you’ve hosted.
+There are many ways to trace the success of your event and obtain other valuable information from each presentation you’ve hosted.
 Don’t stop after checking the total number of viewers; your webinars could easily give you invaluable insight.

-You may already be using a CRM, a marketing automation platform, or some other tool that tracks important analytics for you.
+You may already be using a CRM, a marketing automation platform, or other tools that track important analytics for you.
 If so, you should look for software that will fit in well with your platform.
-This will make it easy to quickly add information gained from a webinar into other reports.
+This will make it easy to add information gained from a webinar into other reports quickly.

 A lot of platforms will require you to send your registrants to their site to view the webinar.
 Again, right now, you might not care.
 If that’s what software demands and you like it, this may seem like we’re nitpicking.

-Still, Using your own website, blog, or landing page will mean you also get to secure registrations on those pages, too.
+Still, Using your own website, blog, or landing page will also mean you also get to secure registrations on those pages.
 This will make it much simpler to gain other valuable analytics.
 You would hate to be blind to where your audience is coming from, right?
 Knowing the source of your viewers is crucial to making sure you always have more in the future.

-Moreover, when your webinar is done, you may find that many viewers become customers right away.
+Moreover, you may find that many viewers become potential customers right away when your event is done.
 You don’t want to lose any of those buyers because they didn’t make the trip from the third-party page back to your own website.

-A way to make sure individuals can always view old webinar is with an easily accessed content library.
-This would be a virtual source for all the webinars you have ever hosted.
+A way to make sure individuals can always view old webinars is with an easily accessed content library.
+This would be a virtual source for every event you have ever hosted.
 Webinar software these days are often designed to make these libraries easy for both you and your audience.

 If you haven’t hosted a single webinar, this is going to be a tough answer.
 Still, it should be fairly obvious why it’s important to think about when considering your software choices.
 Sure, it’s nice to have that sort of problem, but it is still an issue to find that you can’t allow all the interested viewers to watch.

 Here is where you may become tempted to push your budget.
 Hold your horses because our suggestion is to look for a webinar platform that will allow you to scale up without difficulty.
 Get the largest viewer number you can manage to pay for and go from there.
-If you do end up needing to expand the size you can accommodate, at least you know it was worth the amount you paid.
+If you do need to expand the size, you can accommodate.
+At least you know it was worth the amount you paid.

 There’s no need to worry because this feature is common.
-You shouldn’t have any trouble finding a large number of webinar software in your budget that comes with it.
+It would be best if you didn’t have any trouble finding a large number of webinar software in your budget that comes with it.

 Previously, we spoke about letting your audience watch your webinar whenever it’s most convenient for them.
 Well, there’s something to be said for allowing them to watch where it’s accessible, too.
 They can do it in a cab, at the airport, or simply sitting in their kitchen eating food.

-If possible, do a procedural webinar to see what the user experience is on iOS and Android devices.
+If possible, do a procedural webinar to see what the customer experience is on iOS and Android devices.
 Just because a platform is mobile-friendly doesn’t mean you can take the result for granted.

 For some, all you may want from registrants are their names and email addresses.
 For the others, you might want things like their company name, the business they’re in, or even how they found out about your webinar.